Family Business

 ...this parenting business isn't easy!

-Any good business starts with a solid plan, but when it comes to the business of running a family – from the everyday decisions to the big, important stuff – many couples are winging it.
-I will work with all of you to create a unique Family Constitution based on your family’s shared values, parenting styles, and personalities.
+Any good business starts with a solid plan, but when it comes to the "business" of running a family, many couples are winging it.
+I will work with all of you to build a unique Family Constitution grounded in your family’s shared values, parenting styles, and personalities.

 Your constitution will help you answer the toughest parenting questions by helping you identify your shared values and build upon the strengths you each bring to your family.
 The result?
 Increased confidence and clarity for the parents, and a greater sense of calm, security, and fun for the entire family.